At a glance

 At the butcher the order is a single word and then a number, milanesas, un kilo, and the only thing left to decide is which cut he runs through the slicer.
 A milanesa de carne is a thin slice of beef pounded flat, run through beaten egg and then a bed of breadcrumb, fried hot, and set while still warm inside a split pan francés.
 The egg, the crumb and the bread are shared by every cutlet sandwich in the country.
 The beef is the part that makes this the plain one, the version a cook means when no animal is named, and the version every other milanesa is measured against.
 It is also the only one where the meat itself offers a real decision, because beef comes off several different cuts and they do not all fry the same.

-It varies by what is built onto the cutlet, and the named forms are this base plus a fixed addition.
-A fried egg makes it the con huevo; ham and cheese the con jamón y queso; lettuce and tomato the con lechuga y tomate; all of them stacked the completa; tomato sauce and melted cheese on top the napolitana.
-Swap the animal and the method holds: the milanesa de pollo runs leaner on chicken, the milanesa de cerdo richer and sweeter on pork, and eggplant or soy stands in for meatless eaters.
-Each of those holds its own treatment as a departure from the cutlet defined here.
+This is weekday food, ordered as such, by the cut at the butcher and by the topping at the counter.
+A rotisería board lists it first, milanesa with nothing after it understood to be beef, and everything else, de pollo, de cerdo, marked because it departs from this.
+The cold leftover, packed flat between bread the next morning, is the office and school lunch a generation grew up on.
+The named forms are this base plus a fixed addition: a fried egg makes it the con huevo, ham and cheese the con jamón y queso, all of them stacked the completa, tomato sauce and melted cheese the napolitana.
+Swap the animal and the method holds, leaner on chicken in the milanesa de pollo, richer on pork in the milanesa de cerdo, with eggplant or soy for meatless eaters.
 What is not a separate sandwich is a beef cutlet that swapped nalga for peceto; that is the same milanesa de carne made from a different cut.